-- Collaborate with the workforce: Identify opportunities and reconfigure processes in partnership with your employees
+- Collaborate with Your Workforce Identify opportunities and reconfigure processes in partnership with your employees

 A foundation for successful adoption and application of advanced technology can be achieved through early engagement with employees.
 Collaborative activities can investigate current organisational workflows to identify opportunities for the use of advanced manufacturing equipment.
 For example, points in the workflow that are resource intensive, time consuming, hazardous, or difficult to achieve with existing methods.
 They could also be processes where advanced manufacturing equipment would expand the capabilities of the organisation.
 These approaches allow organisations to identify what technology should be adopted and how.
 It is important to consider if there is enough work [for the technology] in the process and what resources would be required for implementation to be successful.
 Having employees as key participants in this transformation is critical as their expert, and often tacit knowledge informs what advanced manufacturing technologies would be appropriate and useful uptake into their processes.